blkFinch/blkfinch.github.io/_notes/Public/Mental, Astral, and Etheric projection.md

 The three sorts of projection are often conflated with one another.
 These terms are the most standard that I can find

 -   Mental: Uses the imagination and symbols to communicate meaning.
 Feels like Daydreaming.
--   Astral: closer to lucid dreaming.
+-   Astral: closer to [[Lucid dreaming]].
 Can experience actual parts of physical plane from the astral
 -   Etheric: Full embodiment in the etheric body == OBE

 ## OBE